CLI for AI agents

 -d '{ "from": "Acme <onboarding@yourdomain.com>", "to": ["delivered@mailblastr.dev"], "subject": "Welcome", "text": "Hello!" }'Scheduling

-The scheduled_at field accepts an ISO 8601 timestamp or natural language like "tomorrow at 9am ET" — see Schedule emails.
+The scheduled_at field accepts an ISO 8601 timestamp or natural language like "tomorrow at 9am" or "in 2 hours" (relative to UTC) — see Schedule emails.

 -H "Authorization: Bearer $MAILBLASTR_API_KEY" \